 Randolph in Tipton County, Tennessee — The American South (East South Central)

-Topics and series.
-This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
-In addition, it is included in the Tennessee Civil War Trails series list.
-A significant historical month for this entry is April 1861.
+Topics.
+This memorial is listed in these topic lists: Forts and Castles • War, US Civil.
+A significant historical date for this entry is April 24, 1861.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Randolph (a few steps from this marker); Randolph United Methodist Church (within shouting distance of this marker); Fort Wright, C.S.A. (approx. ¼ mile away); Munford United Methodist Church (approx. 6.4 miles away); Mt.
-Zion — Munford (approx. 6½ miles away); a different marker also named Randolph (approx. 7.6 miles away); Outer Breastworks (approx. 8½ miles away); Atoka Evangelical Presbyterian Church (approx. 8½ miles away).
+Twin Defenses (approx. ¼ mile away); Randolph United Methodist Church (approx. ¼ mile away); Randolph (approx. ¼ mile away); Munford United Methodist Church (approx. 6½ miles away); Mt.
+Zion — Munford Randolph (approx. 7.7 miles away); Outer Breastworks (approx. 8.2 miles away); Atoka Evangelical Presbyterian Church (approx. 8½ miles away).
 Touch for a list and map of all markers in Randolph.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on June 23, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 617 times since then and 63 times this year.
-Photos: 1, 2, 3. submitted on June 23, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on March 30, 2017.
+It was originally submitted on March 30, 2017, by Marvin Seibert of Ketchikan, Alaska.
+This page has been viewed 321 times since then and 35 times this year.
+Photos: 1, 2. submitted on March 30, 2017, by Marvin Seibert of Ketchikan, Alaska. • Bernard Fisher was the editor who published this page.